Giuseppe d'Annibale

-Giuseppe d'Annibale (22 September 1815 – 18 July 1892) was an Italian cardinal and theologian.
+Giuseppe d'Annibale (22 September 1815 – 18 July 1892) was an Italian Catholic cardinal and theologian.

+Biography

 He was appointed professor in the Seminary of Rieti and later vicar-general of the diocese.
 He was preconized Titular Bishop of Caryste by Pope Leo XIII on 12 August 1881, was created Cardinal-Priest of Santi Bonifacio e Alessio on 11 February 1889, and became Prefect of the Congregation for Indulgences and Sacred Relics.

+Works

-His treatise on moral theology is entitled "Summula theologiae moralis" (Milan, 1881–1883).
-Another work, a commentary on the Constitution "Apostolicae Sedis" (Rieti, 1880), is also valuable to theologians and canonists.
+Among d'Annibale's works is a treatise on moral theology, entitled "Summula theologiae moralis" (Milan, 1881–1883).
+He also wrote a commentary on the Constitution "Apostolicae Sedis" (Rieti, 1880).